react-navigation/react-navigation.github.io/docs/params.md

 ## Summary

 - `navigate` and `push` accept an optional second argument to let you pass parameters to the route you are navigating to.
-For example: `this.props.navigation.navigate('RouteName', {paramName: 'value'})`.
+For example: `navigation.navigate('RouteName', {paramName: 'value'})`.
-- You can read the params through `this.props.route.params`
+- You can read the params through `route.params`